 At Richland Hospital, we want every stay to be as pleasant and comfortable as possible.
 Our health care team is dedicated to anticipating and exceeding the needs of patients and families.

-The information in this section is designed to help patients and family members with concerns and questions about the hospital and to provide resources for those being admitted to or discharged from the hospital and their family and visitors.
+The information in this section is designed to help patients and visitors with questions about the hospital.
+We want to provide helpful resources for an enjoyable experience for patients and visitors here at Richland Hospital.

 Interpreter services are available for patients who do not speak English or who use sign language to communicate.
 For assistance with this service, ask your nurse to contact the Hospital’s Clinical Coordinator.